-- <slide 28> It is important to educate yourself about the intellectual toolkits that have been developed to support practical or professional ethics.
-They provide a framework that can be useful in working your way toward reasonable ethical choices. - <slide 29> It is important to make your ethical choices in light of all available relevant information.
-Gathering and processing that information takes time, so the toughest of ethical choices cannot be made quickly. - <slide 30> It is important to fully consider the likely effect of your potential choices on other people.

-- <slide 31> It is important to act with integrity.
+- It is important to educate yourself about the intellectual toolkits that have been developed to support practical or professional ethics.
+They provide a framework that can be useful in working your way toward reasonable ethical choices. - It is important to make your ethical choices in light of all available relevant information.
+Gathering and processing that information takes time, so the toughest of ethical choices cannot be made quickly. - It is important to fully consider the likely effect of your potential choices on other people. - <slide 18> It is important to act with integrity.
 Integrity involves "[1] discerning what is right and what is wrong, [2] acting on what you have discerned, even at personal cost, and [3] saying openly that you are acting on your understanding of right from wrong" [Carter, 1996; Benjamin, 1990].

 Integrity is the opposite of hypocrisy.
-It is the antidote to hypocrisy. - It can be very helpful to discuss the matter with an experienced professional geoscientist who has no personal or professional connection to the problem.
-This is best done after you have thought deeply about the issue, and are in command of the relevant facts.
+It is the antidote to hypocrisy.

+It can be very helpful to discuss the matter, along with all available relevant information and after you have thought deeply about the problem, with an experienced professional geoscientist who has no personal or professional connection to the problem.
 Different perspectives can generate useful insights.